 When using OneDrive sync, you also can see and use your files on any device that can access your OneDrive account.
 When you make changes to your OneDrive files on one device, OneDrive reflects the changes in the cloud, so any device you use with your OneDrive account will see the latest version of every file.

 With so many handy features, it’s easy to see why people rely on OneDrive.
 However, when the sync feature in OneDrive is not working properly, it can be a significant hassle for users.
-To help you fix your OneDrive sync problems, we’ve listed the 11 most common issues OneDrive users face and the solutions.
+To help you fix your OneDrive sync problems, we’ve listed the 11 most common issues OneDrive users face and their solutions.

 1. Cannot Access OneDrive